-Since in fish early life stages THs are typically measured on a whole body level, it is currently uncertain whether T3 level changes occur at the serum and/or tissue level.
+Since in fish early life stages THs are typically measured on a whole-body level, it is currently uncertain whether T3 level changes occur at the serum and/or tissue level.

-The importance of DIO1 inhibition in altering serum or tissue T3 levels depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis.
-Both aspects appear to differ to some extent among vertebrate taxa, but the details are not understood yet.
+The importance of DIO2 inhibition in altering serum or tissue T3 levels depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis.
+Both aspects appear to vary among vertebrate taxa.
+The high level of DIO2 activity and its expression in the liver of teleosts are unique among vertebrates (Orozco and Valverde, 2005).
+It is thought that DIO2 is important for local T3 production in several tissues but also contributes to circulating T3, especially in fish and amphibians (Darras et al., 2015).